 With relation to packaging procurement, there are a lot of challenges.
 One of the biggest is dealing with small scale vendors.
 If you actually go to see Vartika, the major contributors are small scale.
-Pharma industries have very acute specifications that need to be fulfilled to the last detail and hence, a lot of hand holding is involved especially packaging.
+Pharma industries have very acute specifications that need to be fulfilled to the last detail and hence, a lot of hand-holding is involved especially in packaging.

 Can you tell us about your most challenging project?

 TB: Yes, there is this one project I am rather proud of.

 In one of my recent project, we were coming up with a new facility in Sikkim, where there are so many geographical challenges involved; connectivity being the major one.

 A new location, new vendors, new set up…there were challenges at every footstep.